Hook Story Offer - Formula

 Is the Hook Story Offer Framework Right for Your Business?

-• Evaluate Your Offer: Even a great offer can fail if your copywriting isn’t up to par.
-Conversely, excellent copy won’t help if your product or service doesn’t meet your audience’s needs.
+• Evaluate Your Offer: Great copywriting hooks won’t work if your product or service doesn’t meet your audience’s needs.
+Ensure your offer is solid and aligned with their desires.

 • Course Creators: Perfect for launching new courses or promoting existing ones.
-Each campaign can leverage this formula to engage and convert your audience.
+Use this framework to engage and convert your audience.

-• E-commerce with Limited Categories: Works well if you focus on specific products rather than a wide range.
-Tailor your campaigns to highlight new or featured items.
+• E-commerce with Limited Categories: Works well for businesses that focus on specific products.
+Highlight new or featured items with a compelling hook in storytelling.

-• Service Providers with Repeat Promotions: Great for businesses offering seasonal or special services.
-Keep your audience engaged with compelling stories and irresistible offers.
+• Service Providers with Repeat Promotions: Ideal for businesses offering seasonal or special services.
+Keep your audience interested with irresistible offers and stories that speak to their needs.

-To create a sales funnel, you may use WPFunnels, one of the easiest funnel builders in WordPress.
+To create a sales funnel, you can use WPFunnels, one of the easiest funnel builders in WordPress.

-Here, we will implement the ‘hook story offer’ copy on a sales landing page in a 2-step funnel.
+Here, you are going to implement the ‘hook story offer’ copy on a sales landing page in a 2-step funnel.

-Let’s say we will create a sales copy for a Digital Course called “Mastering Remote Work.”
+Let’s say you will create a sales copy for a Digital Course called “Mastering Remote Work.”

 1. First, go to the WPFunnels dashboard and create a funnel using the Online course template.